allandev5959/allandev5959.github.io/_posts/2021-04-02-Pretium-Walkthrough.md

 ![screenshot](https://bohansec.com/assets/Pretium/13.PNG "screenshot")

 Open the result.txt file we just created, we find some data presented in hexadecimal. if you are familar with the scripting, you could automate the following steps and save a ton of time.
-But we will do it manually fow now.
+But we will do it manually for now.

 ![screenshot](https://bohansec.com/assets/Pretium/14.PNG "screenshot")